LERCAutomation/DataExtractor-UserGuide/introduction/introduction.rst

 Carrying out data extractions (i.e. extracting records for partners on, for example, species or local nature reserves) is a routine task for many Local Environmental Record Centres (LERCs).
 The process is a repetitive one, with the same kind of extraction being carried out for what can be a considerable number of partners.
 Mostly, the only difference between partners is the geographical area they focus on, while the data they require can be represented by a few standard tables.
 Therefore this is a process that is ideally suited to being automated.

-The Data Extractor Tool was originally developed for Greenspace Information for Greater London (GiGL) and implemented in MapInfo.
+The Data Extractor tool was originally developed for Greenspace Information for Greater London (GiGL) and implemented in MapInfo.
 Currently the tool is used by a variety of LERCs and a version for ArcGIS is under consideration.

 .. raw:: latex